rluftw/huff/README.md

         1. Twitter Consumer Key and Secret
         2. Twitter Account to post a tweet with #huffrunapp
         3. An Active.com search API Key
+	4. A Google Firebase server with its plist file
+	5. The values from Facebook Login SDK for info.plist

 ![profile](screenshots/profile.PNG)
 ![home](screenshots/home.PNG)